waltster/Fantasy/README.md

 You start off choosing one of three races: Elf, Dwarf, or Human.
 Then you choose a class.
 A class is either an occupation or a specific talent (eg. Wizard, Blacksmith, Magician)

 You start off in a city of your choice and must "work" until you've collected enough supplies to go on a quest.
-Adventure through the world alone or with friends, but be carefull: You only live once.
+Adventure through the world alone or with friends, but be careful: You only live once.

 Once you die you are given 30s to be revived by another player.
 If you aren't then you are sent back to the lobby.